The Healthcare Law Review: United Arab Emirates

 No person may practise as a healthcare professional in the UAE without first being licensed by the applicable health authority.
 A healthcare professional's licence is directly linked to a healthcare facility.
 All practising health professionals must have a designated facility sponsor whose name appears on their health professional licence.
 Thus, healthcare professionals who are not affiliated with a facility may apply for licensure at the relevant authority and receive a letter of eligibility while seeking employment, but may not practise the profession until a final licence is issued in connection with an employing healthcare facility.

 If an individual is discovered to be practising as a health professional without the appropriate licence from the appropriate authority, civil and criminal penalties may be issued to the individual and the facility where the individual is carrying out the activities.

 In the emirate of Dubai, the DHCR and the DHA have purview to regulate healthcare professionals in the emirate.
 The DHA is the sole authority authorised to issue a licence to practise medicine and other healthcare professionals operating in Dubai, outside the DHCC.
 Within the DHCC, the DHCR is responsible for regulating the facilities and professionals operating therein.
 Each authority, the DHCR and the DHA, has the charge to supervise, regulate and discipline healthcare professionals operating in its jurisdiction.
 Overseas visiting healthcare professionals are also required to obtain a DHA licence to practise their profession in the emirate of Dubai.

-The DOH regulates healthcare professionals practising in the emirate of Abu Dhabi and maintains a similar online portal and applications process as the DHA.
-The MOH regulates health professionals practising in the Northern Emirates and in certain facilities regulated by the MOH.
+The DOH regulates healthcare professionals practising in the emirate of Abu Dhabi and maintains a similar online portal and applications process to the DHA.
+The MOHAP regulates health professionals practising in the Northern Emirates and in certain facilities regulated by the MOHAP.

 Unified qualification requirements